SoftwareAG/universalmessaging-server-docker-samples/README.md

     docker run -d -p 9000:9000 -p 9200:9200 --name umservercontainer universalmessaging-server:dev_image

+Please see the sections "JMX Monitoring of Universal Messaging Docker images" and "Enabling and Disabling JMX Monitoring" below for further information about using the JMX Prometheus agent.

+There are several environment variables that can be passed to the "docker run" command to customize the container.
+Please see the "Environment variables" section below.

 Log files
 =========
 The output of the log files *nirvana.log* and *UMRealmservice.log* is streamed to